Old Orhei

 Old Orhei (Orheiul Vechi) is a Moldovan historical and archaeological complex located in Trebujeni, which is approximately 60 km north-east of Chișinău on the Răut River in the Republic of Moldova.

 History

-The ancient city of Orheiul Vechi is a natural and historical complex, located in a narrow bend of the Răut River.
+The ancient city of Orheiul Vechi is a natural and historical complex located on a narrow bend of the Răut River.
 The natural landscape of limestone rock, eroded by the river, is combined with archaeological vestiges of the ancient Trypillian civilization.
 As a result of archaeological excavations, cultural layers were discovered from different epochs, such as the Paleolithic, Eneolithic, and Iron Age.